GautamDeepak/GEARS/Intro_RS_Prac02.md

 -------
 ### Thank you

 I hope you found that useful.
-A recorded video of this tutorial can be found on my YouTube Channel's [Introduction to Remote Sensing of the Environment Playlist](https://www.youtube.com/playlist?list=PLf6lu3bePWHDi3-lrSqiyInMGQXM34TSV) and on my lab website [GEARS](https://www.gears-lab.com).
+A recorded video of this tutorial can be found on my YouTube Channel's [Introduction to Remote Sensing of the Environment Playlist](https://www.youtube.com/playlist?list=PLf6lu3bePWHDi3-lrSqiyInMGQXM34TSV).

-#### Kind regards, Shaun R Levick
+#### Kind regards, Shaun R Levick (edit Deepak Gautam)
 ------

+### The end